 The role of a solver is to assign a value to a variable from the variable's domain so that all constraints of the problem are satisfied.
-A set of values assigned to all variables of a problem is called a configuration, and a configuration that satisfies all the constraints is called a feasible configuration.
+A set of values assigned to all variables of a problem is called a modelg, and a the output from creating a model that satisfies all the constraints is called feasible model.

-There will typically be many feasible configurations, and the number of feasible configurations grows exponentially with the number of variables of the problem.
-One would normally not be satisfied with any feasible configuration, but rather try to find the feasible configuration that is "best" according to some quality criteria, e.g. system perceived utility.
+There will typically be many feasible models, and the number of feasible models grows exponentially with the number of variables of the problem.
+One would normally not be satisfied with any feasible modelling, but rather try to find the feasible modelling that is "best" according to some quality criteria, e.g. system perceived utility.
 It should be noted that the utility could be returned as measured "goodness" of the deployed system; it could come as a result of a simulated deployment; or from the evaluation of a functional expression.
-In other words, the term utility function will be understood indiscriminately of all these three ways its value can be obtained as an abstract mapping that takes as input a configuration and returns a value that describes the quality of the deployment according to the given configuration.
+In other words, the term utility function is understood indiscriminately of all these three ways.
+Its value can be obtained as an abstract mapping that takes as input a model and returns a value that describes the quality of the deployment according to the given model.

-2. Meta solver
+Meta solver

-There are many different algorithms, or solvers, that can be used to assign values to the problem variables depending on the relation among the variables as being linear or nonlinear, and the domains of the variables as intervals over the real numbers or as integers, including binary decision variables.
+There are many different algorithms, or solvers, that can be used to assign values to the problem variables depending on the relation among the variables as being linear or non-linear, and the domains of the variables as intervals over the real numbers or as integers, including binary decision variables.
 The meta solver will select one or more solvers appropriate for the problem, and dispatch to these the problem or part of the problem.
-It will also receive feedback from the configuration constructed by the set of solvers chosen, and may use this to change the solvers used for building the next configuration in the subsequent iteration.
+It also receives feedback from the modelling constructed by the set of solvers chosen, and may use this to change the solvers used for building the next modelling in the subsequent iteration.

-Finding the optimal configuration is normally only possible for certain restricted problems, and in general one will have to evaluate every possible feasible configuration in order to assess a posteriori the best configuration.
+Finding the optimal modelling is normally only possible for certain restricted problems, and in general one will have to evaluate every possible feasible modelling in order to assess a posteriori the best modelling.
 This is impractical for all but the smallest problems.
-In reality one will therefore need to run the solvers for as many iterations as allowed by the time budget available for finding a configuration.
+In reality, one will therefore need to run the solvers for as many iterations as allowed by the time budget available for finding a modelling.
 It is a task of the meta solver to control the execution of the individual solvers, and stop or pause them when a solution must be returned.

-It is anticipated that the search for an improved solution can continue in the background even after one has decided to go for deployment of a particular configuration.
-In this way one could have one or more better configuration ready should there be necessary to adapt globally the running configuration for some reason.
+It is anticipated that the search for an improved solution can continue in the background even after one has decided to go for deployment of a particular modelling.
+In this way one could have one or more optimal modelling ready, should there be necessary to adapt globally the running modelling for some reason.

-3. CP Solvers
+CP Solvers